florentc/xob/README.md

 ./pulse_listener.py | xob
 ```

 This script listens to volume and mute events.
 No matter how the volume changes (keybindings, pulse control panel, headphones plugged-in), it will instantly show up the volume bar.
-You might need to adapt the `sink_id`.
+You might need to adapt the `SINK_ID` constant in the script to fit your needs.

 ## Appearance